 - Cardiac Evaluation

 - Upper & lower GI exams

 Once all medical tests have been completed, your case is presented in front of a committee to discuss your eligibility for a transplant.
 If it is decided that you meet the requirements, you will placed on the list for transplant.
 During your waiting time, you may be required to come in every one to three months for updated testing.
 The median waitlist time for liver recipients on our waitlist is 26 days, which is one of the shortest wait times in the U.S. Most listed patients can wait at home for a liver transplant.

-When a donor organ becomes available, you be able to leave home right away to be admitted to the hospital for the transplant.
+When a donor organ becomes available, you must be able to leave home right away to be admitted to the hospital for the transplant.